esugis/AgedBrainSYSBIO/README.md

 # AgedBrainSYSBIO
 The scripts in this repository were used to create integrated dataset described in the article:
-*Bringing together heterogeneous datasets related to Alzheimer's disease, Sügis et. al., 2018* For detailed description of the methods, please see the publication.
+*Bringing together heterogeneous datasets related to Alzheimer's disease, Sügis et. al., 2018* For detailed description of the methods please see the publication.

 **NB!
 This file contains information about the structure of the files and some useful notes.**